Updated December 2015

 Strengthening the Health Care Workforce

-- 7 KU Medical Center graduates live and/or practice in Norton County.
+- 4 KU Medical Center alumni live and/or practice in Norton County.

 - 1 Norton County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 - Norton County is part of The Kansas Sepsis Project.
-Led by KU Medical Center Professor Steven Simpson, MD, the project seeks to reduce the death rates of patients with severe sepsis, a potentially life-threatening complication of an infection.
+Led by KU Medical Center Professor Steven Simpson, M.D., this project seeks to reduce the death rates of patients with severe sepsis, a potentially life-threatening complication of an infection.
 The program teaches health professionals in all specialties to recognize severe sepsis and to take rapid, organized steps to treat severe sepsis.

 Researching to Improve Health